tgfrerer/ofxPlaylist/Readme.md

 # ofxPlaylist

 A playlist-based animation library.
-Developed over a couple of years and used in a growing number of permanent installations.
+Developed over a couple of years and used in a growing number of permanent installations, deployed on OS X, Windows and Linux.

 Playlists hold a sequence of Keyframes, which either: